Semester Teaching Opportunities

 Housing

 Faculty traveling with family members or who wish to make alternate housing arrangements should contact the Office of Global Education to discuss important considerations related to location, cost, and visa requirements.
+If a faculty member intends to be accompanied by family members, s/he will bear the burden of cost beyond the comparable allowance of university-provided accommodation.

 Application Process

-Anticipated Timeline for 2024-2025
+Anticipated Timeline for 2025-2026

-• January 15, 2024 – Application deadline
+- January 15, 2025 – Application deadline

-• January 22, 2024 – Notification of offer
+- January 22, 2025 – Notification of offer

-• February 1, 2024 – Commitment deadline
+- February 1, 2025 – Commitment deadline

 Eligibility

-• Applicants may be full time (tenure-line or non-tenure line) or part time (adjunct) professors, but must have taught undergraduate courses for a minimum of 4 semesters at Georgetown (at the time of application).
+- Applicants may be full-time (tenure-line or non-tenure line) or part-time (adjunct) professors, but must have taught undergraduate courses for a minimum of 4 semesters at Georgetown (at the time of application).

-• Applicants may not have served as Faculty in Residence at Villa Le Balze within the past 4 years (at the time of application).
+- Applicants may not have served as Faculty in Residence at Villa Le Balze within the past 4 years (at the time of application).

-• Preferred applicants will show a demonstrated interest and a history of involvement in programs and experiences related to undergraduate student formation, experiential learning, or global education.
+- Preferred applicants will show a demonstrated interest and a history of involvement in programs and experiences related to undergraduate student formation, experiential learning, or global education.

-• Some preference will be given to faculty who have not previously taught in residence at Villa Le Balze.
+- Some preference will be given to faculty who have not previously taught in residence at Villa Le Balze.

 Required Application Materials